The UK-born, now Oz-living stylist is the woman behind Holly Willougby’s wardrobe.

 Don't procrastinate with the rest.

-Don't waste time taking the items intended for the charity shop to said charity shop.
+Times are obviously different right now and rules around social-distancing should absolutely be adhered to, but once normality resumes, don't waste time taking the items intended for the charity shop to said charity shop.
 For the items that you've been putting off dry cleaning or having altered, don't hang them back in your wardrobe until they're perfectly ready to wear.

 With bigger jobs, often it's worth just paying a professional to do it right.

 If you haven't already lost the will to live by now, Angie recommends adding some extra finesse to the situation by washing and ironing anything that's to go back into your wardrobe before doing so (hey, we've got nothing but time!).
 This ensures everything in there is available to wear when the occasion arises.

 Think of friends first.